Pottergate Tower at Alnwick

 With original, narrow stone spiral steps up to this ‘Princess Tower’, you access the property from near the main street of Alnwick.
 The kitchen is spacious, light and open with all the mod-cons and appliances you would expect.

 Pottergate Tower is furnished and equipped to a minimum of a 4 Star GOLD Award standard.
-Sleeping just 2, this sumptuous and unique bolt-hole provides a wonderful medieval experience.
+Sleeping just 2, this sumptuous and unique bolt-hole provides a wonderful medieval experience but with all the comforts of 21st century, including free Wi-Fi.

 Unfortunately no dogs, children or babies are permitted to stay at the tower due to the nature of the building.